vanus-labs/docs/content/vanus-connect/connector-guides/sink/doris/setup.md

 # Doris

-This guide contains information to set up a Doris Sink in Vanus Cloud.
+This guide contains information to set up a Doris Sink in Vanus Connect.

 ## Introduction

 Doris is an open-source, distributed data management and analytics system developed by Alibaba.
 It provides real-time processing and analysis for large-scale data sets, supports diverse data sources, and is scalable and fault-tolerant for big data applications.

 The Doris sink receive Cloudevents and insert them into your Doris database.
-In order to do this you need to give access to Vanus Cloud to insert rows of data.
+In order to do this you need to give access to Vanus Connect to insert rows of data.

 ## Prerequisites